Resource-Aware Quantum Programming with General Recursion and Quantum Control: Main Results

-In previous works on \spm~\cite{chardonnetCurryHowardCorrespondenceLinear2023,chardonnetSemanticsTuringCompleteReversible2024} the syntax of the language was restricted enough to ensure the decidability of orthogonality.
-As \spm{} is a strict sublanguage of {\lang}, this undecidability result is still true for this fragment of our language.
+In previous works of \spm~\cite{CSV23, CLV24}, the syntax of the language was restrictive enough to ensure the decidability of orthogonality.
+As \spm{} is a strict sublanguage of {\hyrql}, orthogonality can also be decided on this fragment.

-Typing implies that the values are the normal forms of the language, up to equivalence.

-\begin{restatable}[Progress]{lemma}{progress} Let $\closedtyping t T$ be a closed term, either $t$ is equivalent to a value, or $t$ reduces. \end{restatable}